2024 West Virginia gubernatorial election

 The 2024 West Virginia gubernatorial election was held on November 5, 2024, to elect the governor of West Virginia, concurrently with the 2024 U.S. presidential election, as well as elections to the United States Senate and elections to the United States House of Representatives, and various state and local elections.
 Republican state Attorney General Patrick Morrisey was elected to his first term in office after defeating Democratic Huntington mayor Steve Williams in the general election.
 Incumbent Republican Jim Justice was term-limited and was unable to seek re-election to a third consecutive term in office; he instead ran for the U.S. Senate.

 First elected in 2016 as a Democrat by 6.8 percentage points, Justice switched parties in August 2017 and won re-election in 2020 as a Republican by 33.3 percentage points.
 Primary elections took place on May 14, 2024.
 This is the first time since 1972 that Republicans won consecutive gubernatorial elections in the state.
 However, Morrisey performed worse than Republican presidential candidate Donald Trump, who outperformed Morrisey by 7.98 percentage points.
-Additionally, Williams outperformed Kamala Harris by 3.48 percentage points.
-Williams, Harris, Biden, and Salango, all failed to carry a single county in their respective general election races.
+Meanwhile, Williams outperformed Kamala Harris by 3.48 percentage points.
+All statewide Democratic nominees failed to carry a single county in their respective general election races in 2024.